UH-CPL/Office-Tasks-2019-Methods/README.md

 	- vs-validation-plot-hrv.R
 5. **Utility Scripts**
 	- dc-format-final-data.R
-		- Converts the curated dataset into a user-friendly version
+		- Converts the curated dataset into a user-friendly version.
 		- **Note:** This is the last script to run. **Please do not run any script after this.**
 	- common-functions.R
-		- Useful functions that are called from almost all scripts
+		- Useful functions that are called from almost all scripts.
 	- dc-filter-pp.R
 	    - Removes noise from PP signals.
 It is called from dc-curate-and-process-physiological-data.R
 	- dc-down-sample-pp.R